Tue 16 May, 2017

 - YET, over half of part time workers in retail are interested in career progression and would accept promotion IF they could take their part time and flexible arrangements with them.

-Emma Stewart MBE, Joint CEO, Timewise, says: “Flexibility in working hours is one of the most important reasons why people choose to work in retail.
+Emma Stewart MBE, CEO & Co-Founder, Timewise, says: “Flexibility in working hours is one of the most important reasons why people choose to work in retail.
 With a post-Brexit labour market in sight, jobs designed with their people in mind, is what will create a win-win situation for UK retailers – from being able to attract the best possible people, maximising the skills of their existing talent, ensuring career progression, and addressing challenges such as low productivity.

 We’re thrilled to be working with our inaugural retail pioneers, and we hope it will inspire more retailers to explore flexible job design when it comes to future-proofing their talent strategies.”